How to sell online internationally with Shopify

 • Show similar purchasing habits

-With these tips in mind, settle on one to two new markets to expand to.
+With these tips in mind, select one to two new markets to expand into.

 Selling international products involves more than just setting up your website to target a new market.
 Before making sales, you must be prepared to deliver products to international customers.

 • Importing.
 Shipping individual products to foreign customers from your original warehouse probably doesn’t make sense if you’re working with a considerable volume.
 Instead, import products directly to your new market areas to reduce shipping costs and times.
-Just be sure you have the paperwork needed to get your products past customs.
+Just be sure to have the necessary paperwork to clear your products through customs.

 • Storing.
 Be sure to shop around for a reliable (and cost-effective) warehouse or storage unit to hold your inventory.
-And remember that Shopify offers market-specific fulfilment controlsthat let you source products from select inventory locations for select markets.
+And remember that Shopify offers market-specific fulfillment controls that let you source products from select inventory locations for select markets.

 [Related: The ultimate guide to paying overseas suppliers]